oren0e/hc-implementation/README.md

+# Overview
-# Hierarchical Clustering Implementation With First Principles in Python
+Hierarchical Clustering implementation with first principles in Python.
 Credit for the design to Joel Grus, my coding ds guru.